All posts

 Typical use cases:

-Pricing: Starts at $15/user/month
+Pricing: Starts at 12/user/month

-FlowRunner doesn't try to be everything — it's laser-focused on making Screen Flows accessible from email.
+FlowRunner doesn't try to be everything.
+It's laser-focused on making Screen Flows accessible from email.
 If you need email tracking, calendar sync, or AI features, combine FlowRunner with another tool like Einstein Activity Capture.

 5. Cirrus Insight